wwu-mentors/ReactSpace-Workshop/README.md

 ```
 Then type and watch the text change.

 We now have captured the user's input into the `state` of our component.
-The last thing we need to do is send this import post the ReactSpace servers.
+The last thing we need to do is send this important post the ReactSpace servers.
 To do this we need to add a button.
-We will also need to a `createPost` method.
+We will also need a `createPost` method.

 The button Works how you would expect.
 The `onClick` prop calls `this.createPost` on click.